ermongroup/WikipediaPovertyMapping/README.md

 ## Building Multi-modal Architecture
 will be updated soon!

-If you use this repository, please consider citing our work:
+If you use this repository, please cite our paper:

 	Sheehan, E., Meng, C., Tan, M., Uzkent, B., Jean, N., Burke, M., Lobell, D. and Ermon, S., 2019, July.
 Predicting Economic Development using Geolocated Wikipedia Articles.
 In Proceedings of the 25th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining (pp. 2698-2706).
 ACM.